let go

 3. Other family members are being neglected.
 Sometimes you can get so caught up in your child’s issues that you neglect other family members.
 Your other children, spouse, or partner deserve your attention so that their lives can be happy and fulfilled.

 4. You spend too much time thinking about the past.
-When you continue to replay the past and how things could have been different, you lose sight of what is happening in the present moment.
+When you keep replaying the past and imagining how things could have been different, you lose sight of what is happening in the present moment.
 Let go of the past and live for today.

 5. Your fears about the future have taken over your life.
 When things go smoothly, you can breathe a sigh of relief, but your fears may begin to take over when there is uncertainty.
 With the roller coaster ride of addiction, this may become a cycle that you can’t seem to break.
 Do what you can to help yourself, and realize that this may be the time to let go.